TomasKeller/index/README.md

 - Kite helps you write code faster by saving you keystrokes and showing you the right information at the right time.
 - Learn more about how Kite boosts your JupyterLab editor's capabilities at https://kite.com/integrations/jupyter/.

+### gradio_test
+Gradio lets you build and deploy web apps for your machine learning models in as little as three lines of code.
+It serves the same purpose as Streamlit or Flask, but I found it much faster and easier to get a model deployed.
+Gradio is useful for the following reasons:
+- It allows for further model validation.
+Specifically, it allows you to interactively test different inputs into the model.
+- It’s a good way to conduct demos.
+- It’s easy to implement and distribute because the web app is accessible by anyone through a public link.

 ### AB_testing
 Examples of AB testing setup in python